MS Therapy Co-Pay Assistance

 - We can assist in navigating Medicare Part D.

-- We’re here to help if you have an insurance change, whether it is new insurance, a change in benefits, or a change in your pharmacy.
+- We’re here to help if you have an insurance change, whether it's new insurance, a change in benefits, or a change in your pharmacy.

 About The Author

-Ashley R. is a Benefits Specialist with Teva’s Shared Solutions®.
-She has specialized in multiple sclerosis for 8 years and has over 21 years of insurance verification and customer service experience.
+Ashley R. has specialized in multiple sclerosis for 8 years and has over 21 years of insurance verification and customer service experience.

 COPAXONE® (glatiramer acetate injection) is a prescription medicine that is used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.